top of page

 Aboriginal and Torres Strait Islander Peoples

 Definitely.
 One of the most unexpected and thought-provoking aspects of the trip was observing how First Nations history is increasingly being recognised in Melbourne’s public cultural spaces.
 Aboriginal and Torres Strait Islander peoples are the original owners of the land on which Melbourne stands, with their connection and occupation predating colonisation by tens of thousands of years.
 Their institutional recognition is only recent, with legislation such as the Aboriginal and Torres Strait Islander Peoples Recognition Act 2013.
 This act recognises that they are the first inhabitants of Australia and refers to proposals for changes to the Australian Constitution.
+It was fascinating to learn more about their culture and history through various craft techniques that can be found throughout the city.

 First Nations Artist, Jenna Lee © James Westland

-Scar - A Stolen Vision (2001) © City of Melbourne
+'Scar - A Stolen Vision' (2001) © City of Melbourne

 Indigenous Craft

 During my stay in the city, I developed a deeper appreciation for the artistry and craftsmanship of First Nations people, an area of the art world I had not previously explored in depth.
-Aboriginal and Torres Strait Islander peoples* are the original owners of the land in Australia, whose cultural practices and creative traditions extend back tens of thousands of years.
 For example, there is the craft of tree scarring and bark painting.
 These traditional practices, which involved removing bark or wood to create art and craft, have resulted in scarred trees that serve as living artefacts and now act as markers of cultural ownership.
 Colonisation hugely disrupted these traditions.

-Today, the growing recognition and celebration of First Nations craft within public spaces and community events is a vital acknowledgment of both their lasting presence and the significance of their cultural heritage.
+Today, the growing recognition and celebration of First Nations craft within public spaces and community events is a vital acknowledgement of both their lasting presence and the significance of their cultural heritage.
 This recognition can be seen across Melbourne, from plaques and murals to dedicated website content, all affirming First Nations peoples as the original inhabitants of the land.
 Events such as Wurundjeri Week and NAIDOC Week (National Aborigines and Islanders Day Observance Committee) celebrate First Nations culture, offering communities the opportunity to reflect on achievements, engage with music and art, and celebrate Indigenous communities.

 Striking public artworks further show this commitment, such as ‘Scar: A Stolen Vision’ (2003), a collaborative piece by First Nations artists that honours the practice of tree scarring.
-Works like these, along with community events, provide meaningful opportunities for exposure and engagement with First Nations culture reinforcing its continued relevance in Australia’s contemporary art landscape.
+Works like these, along with community events, provide meaningful opportunities for exposure and engagement with First Nations culture, reinforcing its continued relevance in Australia’s contemporary art landscape.

 "In the creation of public art, the City of Melbourne will foster appropriate engagement with the critical knowledge, values and insights of the Wurundjeri Woi Wurrung and Bunurong Boon Wurrung peoples of the Eastern Kulin.
 We commission public art informed by the values and insights of Traditional Owners."